safex/safex-blockchain-explorer/README.md

 # Safex Blockchain Explorer

 This is the Safex blockchain explorer.
-It is
+This is a fork of [Onion Monero Blockchain Explorer](https://github.com/moneroexamples/onion-monero-blockchain-explorer)